Michelle Gray (neuroscientist)

 Michelle Gray is an American neuroscientist and professor of neurology and neurobiology at the University of Alabama Birmingham.
 Gray is a researcher in the study of the biological basis of Huntington's disease (HD).
-In her postdoctoral work, she developed a transgenic mouse line, BACHD, that is now used worldwide in the study of HD.
-Gray's research now focuses on the role of glial cells in HD.
+In her postdoctoral work, she developed a transgenic mouse line, BACHD, that is used worldwide in the study of HD.
+Gray's research continued to focus on the role of glial cells in HD.
 In 2020 Gray was named one of the 100 Inspiring Black Scientists in America by Cell Press.
 She is also a member of the Hereditary Disease Foundation’s scientific board.